-Following the news that British Airways will charge for food on short haul flights from London Heathrow and London Gatwick from January 2017, I wanted to share some of the items that are available on the British Airways Buy On Board M&S food menu with prices on short haul flights with their prices.
+Following the news that British Airways will charge for food on short-haul flights from London Heathrow and London Gatwick from January 2017, I wanted to share some of the items that are available on the British Airways Buy On Board M&S food menu with prices on short-haul flights with their prices.

-Snacks will include a nut assortment of almonds, brazil, cashew and hazelnuts (£1.60), wasabi peas (£1.60), salted cashews (£1.60), Oriental snack mix (£2), super fruit, nut and seed flapjacks (£1.45), salt & vinegar and lightly salted hand-cut crisps (both £1), a salted caramel hazelnut millionaire bar (£1.45), a grab-bag sized milk chocolate covered popping popcorn and pretzels (£2.45), packs of mini oat biscuits (£1.10), Swiss milk chocolate mountain bars (£1.70), the famous Percy Pigs (£1.80) and ‘The Whippy One’ (£1).
+Snacks will include a nut assortment of almonds, brazil, cashew and hazelnuts (£1.60 GBP), wasabi peas (£1.60 GBP), salted cashews (£1.60 GBP), Oriental snack mix (£2 GBP), super fruit, nut and seed flapjacks (£1.45 GBP), salt & vinegar and lightly salted hand-cut crisps (both £1 GBP), a salted caramel hazelnut millionaire bar (£1.45 GBP), a grab-bag sized milk chocolate covered popping popcorn and pretzels (£2.45 GBP), packs of mini oat biscuits (£1.10 GBP), Swiss milk chocolate mountain bars (£1.70 GBP), the famous Percy Pigs (£1.80 GBP) and ‘The Whippy One’ (£1 GBP).

-Drinks will also be charged for and expect to pay £1.80 for a 330ml Diet Coke, £1.50 for a 150ml Schweppes Tonic Water 150ml, £4.00 for 330ml of London Pride, £4.50 for 5cl of Bombay Sapphire, £1.80 for Water, £2.30 for a cup of English breakfast tea or Java republic coffee, £6 for a spirit & mixer (G&T) and £4.50 for wine.
+Drinks will also be charged for and expect to pay £1.80 GBP for a 330ml Diet Coke, £1.50 GBP for a 150ml Schweppes Tonic Water 150ml, £4.00 GBP for 330ml of London Pride, £4.50 GBP for 5cl of Bombay Sapphire, £1.80 GBP for Water, £2.30 GBP for a cup of English breakfast tea or Java republic coffee, £6 GBP for a spirit & mixer (G&T) and £4.50 GBP for wine.

-Disclosure: Most of our property, service & product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own & are in no way influenced by any sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.